Almaden Country Day School graduated 41 eighth graders on Thursday, June 6, on campus in Almaden Valley, San Jose.

 Almaden Country Day School also gave a Founder's Award to a child who most wholly represents the ideals of kindness, service and joy, as originally established by founder, Mrs. Nan Hunter.
 This year, Ambika Ramadurai received the award presented by Mr. Mark Nelson, middle school faculty member.

 As in years past, graduates composed and offered tributes to every teacher who had taught them through their academic journey.
 The teachers also shared their favorite memories and highlighted the special qualities about each student in this especially intimate graduation ceremony.

-The school's graduation traditions also include a song sung by the Apple Tree-o, comprised of three faculty members.
-The song, "Wherever You Go," tells the students that parting is inevitable, that their teachers hope they achieve their dreams and carry what they learn with them "wherever they go."
+The school's graduation traditions also include a song sung by the Apple Tree-o, comprised of Mrs. Michelle Ahlgren, Mr. Gary DeMoss and Mrs. Jackie Galletta.
+The song, "Wherever You Go," tells the students that while parting is inevitable, their teachers hope they achieve their dreams and carry what they learn with them "wherever they go."

 " It's gratifying to launch this very capable and accomplished Class of 2019 into their high schools as ambassadors for Almaden Country Day School!
 I hope that they will all be challenged, stimulated, and cared for as they have been at ACDS, and look forward to following their adventures and achievements for many years to come," mused Dr. Jorgenson.

 The new graduates will transition to a variety of public and private high schools in the fall – all who applied to private high schools were accepted.